 While there are many potential sources of such exposure, including certain appliances and devices, motor vehicles and wood stoves, gas fireplaces are a common culprit to be aware of.

-Remember, carbon dioxide is a byproduct of the oxidation process occurring within the complete combustion of fossil fuels, since these contain elemental carbon and hydrogen.
-An improperly maintained or ventilated gas fireplace, however, can result in incomplete combustion, creating carbon monoxide, and causing this toxic gas to linger, putting those inside at risk of carbon monoxide poisoning.
+Remember, carbon dioxide is a byproduct of the oxidation process occurring within the complete combustion of fossil fuels, which contain elemental carbon and hydrogen.
+An improperly maintained or ventilated gas fireplace, however, can result in incomplete combustion, creating carbon monoxide, and causing this toxic gas to linger—putting those inside at risk of carbon monoxide poisoning.

-Several symptoms of carbon monoxide poisoning—whether from gas fireplaces or other sources, include, but are not limited to:
+Several indications of carbon monoxide poisoning, whether from gas fireplaces or other sources, include, but are not limited to:

 Get Your Fireplace Inspected Every Year